9.15. Show and Clear Commands

 Session Entry Limit Drops

-NAT sessions (here entry includes Internal, External and Remote IP:Port)
+NAT sessions (here entry includes Internal, External and Remote IP:Port).
+It is a global limit andcan be set via the command nat limits sessions

 Subscriber Limit Drops